Indigenous Self Identification

 - Increase community engagement of First Nation, Métis and Inuit Partners

-Parents and guardians of HPEDSB students are asked to voluntarily identify their school aged children as being part of Indigenous (First Nations, Métis or Inuit) heritage.
+Parents and guardians of HPEDSB students, or students age 18 or over, may voluntarily identify their school aged children as being of Indigenous heritage.
 The data collected is strictly confidential and is not shared.
 All data collected is treated in the same manner as Ontario Student Record Guidelines, according to the Education Act and Municipal Freedom of Information and Privacy Act.

 Phone: 613-966-1170 Extension 62299